111-vk/ForgetMe/README.md

 ## Overview
 This Chrome extension automatically clears browsing history at a user-defined interval.
 Users can select the interval from the popup UI and manually clear history as well.

+> **Note:** This extension is meant to be used locally.
+You can customize it to your needs by modifying the source code.

 ## Features
 - Automatically clears browsing history at a set interval
 - Allows users to choose the interval (1 min, 5 min, 30 min, 1 hour, 2 hours, 4 hours)